Technical documentation - Yacana 0.2.0

 MAX_ITERATIONS_ONLY |

-Agents won't be asked if they have fulfilled their objectives
+Agents won't be asked if they have fulfilled their objectives but instead will loop until achieving max iteration.

 |